St John Plessington Catholic College

 Curriculum Impact

-We have reviewed the programmes of study at each key stage to ensure that they are challenging and allow all students to acquire the intended knowledge and skills that will support them in their next stages of study.
+We systematically and robustly review our programmes of study to ensure that students bridge gaps in their learning and overcome misconceptions.
+At each key stage, our continuous review of the intended curriculum ensures that learning is challenging and allows all students to acquire the knowledge and skills that will support them in their next stages of study.

 Our teachers have expert knowledge of the subjects they teach and curricula are sequenced to allow students to acquire the knowledge and skills to build on what has already been learned.